i want to

 live librarian help

-Our team of experts in Adolescent Medicine provides high quality primary care and specialized services for eating disorders, substance abuse, pediatric gynecology, teen prenatal care, gynecologic and menstrual concerns, comprehensive family planning services and more for adolescents and young adults ages 11 to 21.
+Our board-certified Adolescent Medicine physicians and advanced practice nurses provide high quality primary care and specialized services for eating disorders, substance abuse, pediatric and adolescent gynecology, teen prenatal care and more for adolescents and young adults ages 11 to 21.

 Here are just a few services and resources available to you:

 Adolescent Primary Care

 The Section of Adolescent Health also provides social work and nutrition services.

 This comprehensive report depicts the health status of Franklin County's children.
 The report goes in depth, focusing on 10 key indicators worthy of community focus.
 The children of Franklin County face a number of health risks.
 Understanding the facts is the first step in helping them reach their full potential.
 A few indicators are highlighted below.
 View the full report.